MrUSBEN/ComfyUI-PromptEngine/README.md

 - Generates as many variations as you want in one run (`count`), returned as a proper list you can index into downstream.
 - Handles multiple characters automatically — solo, duo, or group actors each get their own outfit/condition/expression fields.
 - Comes with a base dataset of ~590 hand-written items across 19 categories, a portion of which are already hand-tagged with real `required_tags`/`exclude_tags` cross-references (see the Changelog).
-- Includes a full in-node editor — dataset CRUD, batch tools, taxonomy management, a pipeline visualizer, and optional local-LLM assistance — so you rarely need to touch the underlying JSON files by hand.
+- Includes a full in-node editor — dataset CRUD, batch tools, taxonomy management, a pipeline visualizer, export/import for sharing or backing up custom lists, and optional local-LLM assistance — so you rarely need to touch the underlying JSON files by hand.
+- Your customized dataset lives in a gitignored `data/` folder, bootstrapped once from tracked defaults — pulling future updates to this repo never overwrites your own edits.

 ## Installing